MikroElektronika/mikrosdk_click_v2/clicks/hallcurrent/DETAILS.md

 ---
 # Hall Current click

-Hall current click is a high precision current sensor.
-It carries a galvanically isolated TLI4970-D050T4 miniature magnetic digital current sensor that utilizes the Hall effect to measure electric current.
+> Hall Current Click is a compact add-on board that contains a precise solution for AC/DC current sensing.
+This board features the TLI4970-D050T4, a 16-bit digital SPI output (13-bit current value) coreless magnetic current sensor designed for the current range of ±25A from Infineon Technology.
+A differential measurement principle allows effective stray field suppression with a highly linear output signal without hysteresis.
+Due to the integrated primary conductor (current rail), there is no need for external calibration.
+The TLI4970-D050T4 is highly accurate over temperature range and lifetime with fast overcurrent detection with a configurable threshold.

 <p align="center">
   <img src="https://download.mikroe.com/images/click_for_ide/hallcurrent_click.png" height=300px>